 “Seriously?
 Did you seriously think that was going to work?”

-From the moment the incantation was spoken, she had an inclination that something was wrong, the the plan went awry.
+From the moment the incantation was spoken, she had an inclination that something was wrong, the plan went awry.
 Wherever she was now, she was not inside the mind of a millennia-old wizard/witch, and she was definitely not in control.
 In fact, she felt decidedly trapped.

 She had lost.

 She had lost.
-She knew the risk: her likelihood of success was miniscule.
+She knew the risk: her likelihood of success was minuscule.
 But when weighed against the value had she succeeded, it would have been the most tremendously immoral thing she could have done to simply let the opportunity slip.
 Even if it was a one in a thousandth, even one in a million chance, there were far more people than that in the world, and that was just at this point in time, not to mention the future.
 She couldn’t fathom a number high enough to make the risk not worth it.

 She had a chance to end Death forever, she took it, and she failed.